br0ast/ACDH-2020/doc/documentation.md

 For **RQ3**, we matched each technique of the registry with all related articles.
 In particular, an article is associated with a technique when the technique appears among the article keywords.

-The script used to generate the enriched dataset is available [here](https://github.com/br0ast/ACDH-2020/tree/master/src/script).
-Ideally, this script is meant to be run at least once a month so to maintain the DH course registry up-to-date with new DH publications.
-The last updated date and time will be displayed to ensure users are aware of the data freshness.
+The scripts used to generate the enriched dataset are available [here](https://github.com/br0ast/ACDH-2020/tree/master/src/script).
+Ideally, these scripts are meant to be run at least once a month so to maintain the DH course registry up-to-date with new DH publications.
+The last updated date was 30/03/2020 (dd/mm/yyyy).

 ### Research outcome